Interpellation (philosophy): Overview

 In "Ideology and Ideological State Apparatuses (Notes Towards an Investigation)", Althusser introduces the concepts of ideological state apparatuses (ISAs) and repressive state apparatuses (RSAs), institutions which make up society and which are instrumental to the constant reproduction of the relations of production in that society.
 While RSAs are institutions that directly repress dissent and opposition (for example, the police and the military), ISAs (for example family, church, schools, the media and politics) reproduce capitalism through non-repressive ideological means.
 Consequently, interpellation describes the process by which ideology, embodied in major social and political institutions (ISAs and RSAs), constitutes the very nature of individual subjects' identities.

 Althusser sees interpellation as an act of "hailing" individuals through social interactions: "all ideology hails or interpellates concrete individuals as concrete subjects"; "ideology 'acts' or 'functions' in such a way that it ... 'transforms' the individual into subjects".
 For Althusser, interpellation ("hailing") is a non-specific and unconscious process.
 For example, when a police officer shouts (or hails) "Hey, you there!" and an individual turns around and, so-to-speak, 'answers' the call, the individual becomes a subject.
-Althusser argues that this is because the individual has realized that the hailing was addressed at him which makes him subjective to the ideology of democracy and law.
+Althusser argues that this is because the individual's internal voice becomes shaped by the hailing that was addressed at him, making him subject to the ideology of democracy and law.
 Another example is of a friend who knocks on a door.
 The person inside asks "Who is there?" and only opens the door once the "It's me" from the outside sounds familiar.
 By doing so, the person inside partakes in "a material ritual practice of ideological recognition in everyday life".
 In other words, Althusser's central thesis is that "you and I are always already subjects" and are constantly engaging in everyday rituals, like greeting someone or shaking hands, which makes us subject to ideology.

 Althusser argued that "there is no ideology except by the subject and for the subject".
 This notion of subjectivity became central to his thought.
 According to Althusser, "ideology has always-already interpellated individuals", that is, individuals are constituted as subjects through being interpellated from before they are even born.
 He further remarks about the individual identity under these conditions:

 the individual is interpellated as a (free) subject in order that he shall submit freely to the commandments of the Subject, i.e. in order that he shall (freely) accept his subjection, i.e. in order that he shall make the gestures and actions of his subjection 'all by himself'.

 Consequently, individual subjects are presented principally as produced by social forces, rather than acting as powerful independent agents with self-produced identities.
 Althusser's argument here strongly draws from Jacques Lacan's concept of the mirror stage.
 However, unlike Lacan who distinguishes between the "I" (i.e., the conscious ego which is created by the mirror stage) and the "subject" (that is, the symbolic subject of the unconscious), Althusser collapses both concepts into one.